safespring/docs/content/index.md

 This site documents Safespring services and user resources.

-!!! bug "Backup service degration"
+!!! bug "Backup service degradation"
-    We're currently working to mitigate a [degration of the Backup service][de].
+    We're currently working to mitigate a [degradation of the Backup service][de].

 [de]:backup/status